postgrespro/zson/docs/benchmark.md

 In this case ZSON gives about 11.8% more TPS.

 We can modify compress.pgbench and nocompress.pgbench so only the documents with id between 1 and 3000 will be requested.
-It will simulate a case when all data *does* fit into memory.
+It will simulate a case when all the data *does* fits into the memory.
 In this case we see 141K TPS (JSONB) vs 134K TPS (ZSON) which is 5% slower.

 The compression ratio could be different depending on the documents, the database schema, the number of rows, etc. But in general ZSON compression is much better than build-in PostgreSQL compression (PGLZ):

 ```
    before   |   after    |      ratio